RoyalPentacle/BarebonesLib/README.md

-This is a monogame based engine (kind of) written for my own personal use.
+This is a monogame based engine written for my own personal use.

 Public so people can see it.